kdeloach/labs/php/kwork/README.md

-This is the prototype of an old framework I designed a long time ago for a personal project.
+This is the prototype of a framework I designed a long time ago for a personal project.
 It served my purposes at the time and was fun to write.
 I haven't used or tested it extensively, and it is far from production quality code.

 Some aspects I copied from .NET, such as structured config files and user controls (kind of).
 The project that I implemented this on used Twig for templating, PDO for data access, and some minor event based control flow commonly found in .NET applications.

-The project structure for implementations may look like this:
+The project structure for implementations may be organized like this:

 * kwork
 * custom_app